What is pulmonary emphysema?

 Key points about pulmonary emphysema

 - Pulmonary emphysema is a chronic lung condition.
-It’s often part of COPD, a group of lung diseases that cause airflow blockage and breathing problems.
+It’s part of COPD, a group of lung diseases that cause airflow blockage and breathing problems.

 - It develops very slowly over time.
 It’s most often caused by smoking.